 The Yale Medical Simulation Fellowship in Emergency Medicine is a one-year fellowship offered to a qualified Emergency Medicine residency graduate.
-Fellows will have the opportunity to learn simulation education in our new state-of-the-art 5,000 square foot simulation center, Yale Center for Medical Simulation (YCMS), which opened in January 2015.
-Dr. Evans, Executive Director of YCMS, who received an AHRQ funded grant in procedural simulation, will serve as the overall mentor and assist the fellow in developing his/her research interests.
+Fellows will have the opportunity to learn simulation-based education and scholarship in our Yale Center for Healthcare Simulation (YCHS), a joint venture between Yale School of Medicine and Yale-New Haven Health.
+The 13,000 square foot simulation center includes immersive space for hands-on practice as well as didactic classroom environments.
+Dr. Evans, Executive Director of YCMS, who received multiple funded grants from DOD and AHRQ, will serve as the overall mentor and assist the fellow in developing his/her research interests.

 The primary focus of the fellowship will be on research.
 The fellow will attend a departmental course in research methods led by the Director of Research and a biostatistician.
-He/she will meet weekly with the new Director of Simulation Research, Dr. Ambrose Wong.
-Current ongoing studies at the center include the use of wearable technologies, stress measurement, human factors, competency-based assessment, and community outreach.
+He/she will meet weekly with the Director of Simulation Research and Fellowship Director, Dr. Ambrose Wong.
+Current ongoing studies at the center include the use of wearable technologies, stress measurement, human factors, procedural competency, competency-based assessment, and community outreach.

-Fellows will participate in resident simulation education including assessment based on the new Milestones evaluation tools and the use of simulation for resident remediation under the guidance of the Director of Resident Simulation, Dr. Melissa Joseph.
+Fellows will participate in interprofessional simulation education under the guidance of the Director of Interprofessional Simulation.
 Fellows will also participate in our procedural simulation program under the leadership of Dr. James Bonz, Director of Procedural Simulation.